 - Death occurring in the midst of a supervised activity

-When an individual dies as the result of fault of another, whether negligent or intentional, it is important that the proper measures are taken to preserve medical evidence, investigate the accident, and file a lawsuit within the proper deadlines.
+When an individual dies as the result of the fault of another, whether negligent or intentional, it is important that the proper measures are taken to preserve medical evidence, investigate the accident, and file a lawsuit within the proper deadlines.
 While no one wants to deal with the loss of a loved one, especially in a tragic and preventable manner, it is likely important for you to receive justice for their untimely death.
 Wormington & Bollinger will stand by you and fight your battle all the way to the end.
 Please contact us if you have any questions about the process or would like to know what steps can be taken.
-With a pool of satisfied clients from all over Texas in cities like Dallas, Fort Worth, Arlington and Plano, we can help you recover from such a devastating loss.
+With a pool of satisfied clients from all over Texas in cities like Dallas, Fort Worth, Arlington, and Plano, we can help you recover from such a devastating loss.